 I’m sharing a simple advent calendar project idea you can make from wood.
 Then add the numbers with paint, vinyl or stickers and you have a countdown that’s fun for everyone.

 The little wood tree fits perfectly into each numbered slot and rests on its branches until the next day.
-You could make any shape you like:
+And you could make any shape you like:

 - santa figure